Nhungvoooo/nhung/content/pages/hobby.md

       text: Me&Pet Run 2024
       color: text-dark
     subtitle: ''
-    text: >
-      A Netlify website is a git repo that you own.
-Every code commit is instantly reflected in the visual editor and since every visual edit is a git commit, git workflows and collaboration just work.
+    text: "I’m thrilled to participate in the\_**Me & Pet Run 2024**!
+This event is a wonderful opportunity to celebrate the special bond between pets and their owners.
+Whether it’s running alongside my furry companion or simply enjoying a leisurely walk, I’m excited to embrace this day filled with fun and community spirit.\n"
     actions:
       - type: Link
         label: See Tutorials